Welfordian/welfred/README.md

 This application is also capable of loading plugins (stored in the `~/.welfred/plugins` directory).

-**Note** When a plugin is added the main window must be refreshed for it to load.
+**Note:** When a plugin is added the main window must be refreshed for it to load.
 Open the search (Option+Space) and refresh with CMD+R.

 An example plugin is shown below.
 This plugin is used to control Spotify.